Intellectual property: the basics

 • allow other businesses to use work for a royalty or licence fee

-You can protect the shape or arrangement of three-dimensional objects in two ways.
-You will automatically be granted design right.
-In the UK this gives you protection from copying or misuse by other people or businesses.
+New shapes or arrangements of three-dimensional products will automatically be granted design rights.
+In the UK this gives you protection from copying or misuse by other people or businesses for up to 10 years after they are first sold.

-You can also register a design.
-This may give stronger protection and allow you to extend your design right to other countries.
+You can also register a design, which can give longer protection for up to 25 years provided it is renewed every five years.
+This may give stronger protection as it makes it easier to enforce your rights and the process may allow you to extend your design right to other countries.

 You must avoid infringing another owner's design right.
 If you want to use someone else's design, you may be able to come to an arrangement with the rights owner.

-You cannot register two-dimensional designs such as textile patterns, wallpaper designs, or graphic design and they do not have automatic design right.
-If you want to protect them, you should use copyright.
+You cannot register two-dimensional designs such as textile patterns, wallpaper designs or graphic design, and the concept of copyright applies to these.

-To protect your ideas before approaching another company or individual, you should think about having a non-disclosure agreement.
-Read our guide on non-disclosure agreements.
+To give extra protection of your ideas before approaching another company or individual, for example, for discussions around contracts for supply or distribution, consider putting a non-disclosure agreement in place.
+Read our guide covering non-disclosure agreements.

 Get the support you need right now